 Jacqueline Woodson wrote a beautiful coming of age story, set in Brooklyn in the 70s which felt familiar to me.
-Her main character August, is telling this story of her childhood as an adult.
+Her main character August is telling this story of her childhood as an adult.
 She’s a successful archeologist but has to come back to Brooklyn because of her father’s death.
-Seeing an old best friend triggers memories of the borough that made her who she was.
+Seeing an old best friend triggers memories of the borough that made her who she is.
 The story is charming but very short.
 It deals with themes that include grief, friendship, poverty, religion and so much more.
 If you’re interested in a short read that feels like soul food, this would be it.

 Lesson #1: It’s so important to have a boss that knows your goals and pushes you to get there.
 It’s important to have a boss who doesn’t want to see you doing the same thing in 10-years but wants to see you grow.
 It’s important to have a boss that believes enough in you to include you.
 A supportive boss can do wonders for your career.
-Be weary of the ones that are not.
+Be wary of the ones that are not.

 If my boss wouldn’t mentor me then someone else would have to.
 Eventually, I found just the person.
 A woman and a lawyer.
 She had a successful legal career in the financial sector and when she started at my company we bonded over our shared Pisces astrological sign.
 This woman saw something in me and pushed me like no other.
-She made sure I applied to jobs every chance I got and took me out on lunch dates to encourage me.
+She made sure I applied to jobs every week and took me out on lunch dates to encourage me.
 I never had a mentor before and I soon realized God was saving someone special for me when I needed her the most.

 Lesson #2 I used to be jealous of people with mentors because I never had one.
 What was wrong with me that no one wanted to be my mentor?
 But a mentor is not a fairy godmother.
 They’re not going to just appear.
 I had to “court” my mentor.
 A few weeks after meeting her, I asked if she would take a walk with me to tell me about herself and I would do the same.
 She said yes, and the rest was history.
 I realized she would be a perfect mentor after our walk.
 But I had to take the initiative and make the first step in building our relationship.

 So as I prepared to change careers, there was one more kick that happened that pushed me like no other.
 When I say push, I mean set the fire in my back.
-That was me finding out what others were making in my same position.
-I won’t say how but I did.
+That was me finding out what others were making in the same position.
 I also confirmed this by simply googling the average for what someone in my position should be making compared to what I was making.
 It amazed me that I could work so hard and still not be paid for the work I was doing.
 But I didn’t speak up.
 My boss and I had a relationship where I revered him like a father almost.
 I didn’t know how to confront him about my pay so I just wallowed in my misery.
 I was literally taunted by it at least twice a month.
 He paid for my lunch and I received bonuses but that didn’t count when my salary was not where it should’ve been.
 I needed to make the move.
 But first I had to decide was this really about money?
 Or was I seeking a job that I was passionate about?

 Lesson Three: Money or Passion?
-I applied for a hedge fund in the midst of my fury and got an interview.
+I applied for a hedge fund in the midst of my anger and got an interview.
 I later declined the interview.
 I made a decision to myself a long time ago that I would not sell my soul for money, my salary, or material things.
 My career would have to make me happy and would not feel like work.
 It would feel like I am just doing what I loved.
 So yes, I declined an interview for a job that started at 115k because it was just like the job I had, maybe even worst.
 For some people, even some friends, they would call me crazy but that’s what separates me from a lot of people.
 My happiness far outweighs my salary pursuits.
 My next job would just have to make me happy and pay me what I deserved!

 I needed the motivation to apply to jobs consistently.
 Job-hunting is really tedious.
 I tried everything, including using spreadsheets, keeping track of what I already applied to and what I didn’t apply to.
 I applied to jobs every-Thursday bi-weekly from January to August.
 I remained consistent.
 If Thursday was a day where I had an event, then it was pushed to Friday or the weekend but I never stopped.
 I went on Linkedin and searched for jobs on there too.
 Linkedin is really a powerhouse.
 I reread my resume and cover letter every other week, making adjustments as the months progressed.
 I didn’t hear from anyone and I began to get anxiety.
 At work, I was getting anxious and panicked.
 I hated my job and it was beginning to show.